Fano foliations with small algebraic ranks: Seshadri constant and Fano varieties

 \subsection{Negativity lemma}

-Let $Y\rightarrow Z$ be a projective morphism of varieties and $D$ a $\bR$-Cartier Weil $\bR$-divisor on $Y$.
+Let $Y\rightarrow Z$ be a projective morphism of varieties and $D$ a $\bR$-Cartier $\bR$-divisor on $Y$.
 We say that $D$ is \emph{nef on the very general curves of $Y/Z$} if there is a countable union of proper closed subsets $W$ of $Y$ such that $D\cdot C\geq 0$ for any curve $C$ on $Y$ contracted over $Z$ satisfying $C\not\subseteq W$.
 We need the following general negativity lemma.

-\begin{lem}[ {Negativity Lemma I, \cite[Lemma 3.3]{Birkar2012}}] Let $f:Y\rightarrow Z$ be a birational contraction and let $D$ be a $\bR$-Cartier Weil $\bR$-divisor on $Y$ written as $D=D^+ - D^-$ with $D^+$, $D^-\geq 0$ having no common components.
+\begin{lem}[ {Negativity Lemma I, \cite[Lemma 3.3]{Birkar2012}}] Let $f:Y\rightarrow Z$ be a birational contraction and let $D$ be a $\bR$-Cartier $\bR$-divisor on $Y$ written as $D=D^+ - D^-$ with $D^+$, $D^-\geq 0$ having no common components.
 Assume that $D^-$ is $f$-exceptional and for each irreducible component $S$ of $D^-$, the restriction $-D|_S$ is nef on the very general curves of $S/Z$.
-Then, $D\geq 0$. \end{lem}
+Then $D^{-}=0$.
+In other words, the $\bR$-divisor $D$ is effective. \end{lem}

 \begin{lem}[ {Negativity Lemma II}] Let $g:Y\rightarrow Z$ be a fibration between normal projective varieties and $f:Y\rightarrow X$ a birational contraction to a $\bQ$-factorial normal projective variety $X$.
-Let $D$ be a $\bR$-Cartier Weil $\bR$-divisor on $Y$ such that there exists an effective $\bR$-Cartier Weil $\bR$-divisor $N$ such that $N$ does not dominate $Z$ and $D-N$ is movable.
-Then there exist effective $f$-exceptional Weil $\bR$-divisors $E^+$ and $E^{-}$ having no common components such that $E^-$ does not dominate $Z$ and $D+E^+-E^-=f^*(f_*D)$ . \end{lem}
+Let $D$ be a $\bR$-Cartier $\bR$-divisor on $Y$ such that there exists an effective $\bR$-Cartier $\bR$-divisor $N$ such that $N$ does not dominate $Z$ and $D-N$ is movable.
+Let $E^+$ and $E^{-}$ be the $f$-exceptional effective $\bR$-divisors with no common components such that $D+E^+-E^-=f^*(f_*D)$.
+Then $E^-$ does not dominant $Z$. \end{lem}